olilarkin/metal-cpp-extensions/README.md

     * MPS::Image
         * only has creation from MTL::Texture and MPS::ImageDescriptor; and conversion back to MTL::Texture.
     * MPS::ImageGaussianBlur
-        * only has the method that writes to a different texture, i.e. doesn't have the in place version.
+    * MPS::ImageGaussianPyramid
+        * Only the in place `encode` method works.
+I think this is an MPS internal thing, see Apple's [documentation for MPSImageGaussianPyramid] (https://developer.apple.com/documentation/metalperformanceshaders/mpsimagegaussianpyramid?language=objc).
     * MPS::ImageSubtract